I-70 killer

-The I-70 killer is an unidentified American serial killer who is known to have killed six store clerks in the Midwestern United States in the spring of 1992.
-His nickname derives from the fact that several of the stores in which his victims worked were located a few miles off of Interstate 70.
+The I-70 killer is an unidentified American serial killer who is believed to have killed six store clerks in the Midwestern United States in the spring of 1992.
+His nickname derives from the fact that several of the stores in which his victims worked were a few miles from Interstate 70.

 The victims were usually young, petite, brunette women.
-One of the victims was a man, but it is believed that the killer mistook him for a woman due to the store having a woman's name and the victim having long hair.
+One was a man, but it is believed that the killer mistook him for a woman because the store had a woman's name and the victim had long hair.
 The stores were all specialty stores and usually robbed of only small amounts of cash.
-The killer is also suspected of shooting three more store clerks in Texas during 1993 and 1994, one of whom survived, as well as a 2001 murder of a store clerk in Terre Haute, Indiana.
+The killer is also suspected of shooting three store clerks in Texas in 1993 and 1994, one of whom survived, as well as a 2001 murder of a store clerk in Terre Haute, Indiana.

-Despite the case being featured on Unsolved Mysteries, America's Most Wanted, Dark Minds and People Magazine Investigates, the killer is yet to be identified and investigators have not publicly identified any suspects.
+The case was featured on Unsolved Mysteries, America's Most Wanted, Dark Minds, and People Magazine Investigates, but the killer has not been identified and investigators have not publicly named any suspects.

 1992 murder spree

 Robin Fuldauer

 The killing spree began on April 8, 1992, with the murder of 26-year-old Payless ShoeSource manager Robin Fuldauer in Indianapolis.
-She was alone in the store when she was shot, having been murdered sometime around 1:30 p.m.
-Her body was discovered in a storage room in the back of the store around 3:00 p.m.
+She was alone in the store when she was shot sometime around 1:30 p.m.
+Her body was discovered in a storage room in the back of the store around 3 p.m.
 Less than $100 had been stolen from the cash register.

 Patricia Magers and Patricia Smith

 The next two murders occurred on April 11 at the La Bride d'Elegance bridal shop in Wichita.
-The victims were Patricia Smith, 23, and the store's owner, 32-year-old Patricia Magers.
+The victims were Patricia Smith, 23, and the store's owner, Patricia Magers, 32.
 As this was the only case involving multiple victims, investigators believe the killer was under the impression that there was only one woman in the store.
 The women had stayed past the normal closing time of 6 p.m. to allow a male customer to pick up a cummerbund.
-Sometime after 6 p.m., the women allowed the killer into the store, thinking he was the customer they were waiting for.
-After the women were murdered, the actual customer arrived to pick up the cummerbund and came face-to-face with the I-70 killer.
-The customer noticed that the killer had a gun and the killer asked the customer to come with him to the back of the store.
-The customer refused after which the killer told him to leave the scene.
-Had the customer co-operated with the killer, he almost certainly would have been murdered as well.
+They let the killer into the store, thinking he was the customer they were expecting.
+After the women were murdered, the actual customer arrived to pick up the cummerbund and came face-to-face with the killer.
+He noticed that the killer had a gun and the killer asked the customer to come with him to the back of the store.
+The customer refused, after which the killer told him to leave the scene.
+Had the customer cooperated with the killer, he almost certainly would have been murdered.
 The customer was so frightened that he did not report the incident until more than an hour had passed.
-He later provided details for a composite sketch of the killer, describing the killer as a slender white man with reddish hair armed with an Uzi-style gun.
+He later provided details for a composite sketch of the killer, describing him as a slender white man with reddish hair armed with an Uzi-style gun.